Zaneham/Chill-compiler/README.md

 The telephone network continues to function.
 This is unrelated to anything I have done.

-## Why Python?

-Honestly?
-It's hilarious.

-CHILL was designed for hard real-time telecommunications systems where microseconds matter.
-I wrote the compiler in a language with a Global Interpreter Lock and garbage collection pauses.
-The original CHILL compilers were written in assembly and C by serious engineers at Siemens and Ericsson.
-This one was written in Python by a guy in New Zealand who thought it would be funny.

-In my defence:
-- The *output* is C, which compiles to proper native code
-- It works, which is more than GCC can say since 2001
-- I'll probably rewrite it in C at some point anyway

-But for now, Python gets the job done and the irony sustains me.

 ## Related Projects

 If you've found this compiler, you might be the sort of person who appreciates languages that run critical infrastructure while being thoroughly forgotten by everyone else.
 Good news: there's more where this came from.